 Second part of my journey onboard the Bernina Exoress, a lovely red train, popular with tourists, that crosses the Alps and connects Switzerland with Italy.
-See the first part here
+Read the first part here

 From Ospizio Bernina Station, we got the next train in our direction and continued our trip: the railway negotiates a difference in height of about 1800 meters from the summit at Ospizio Bernina to Tirano.
 And it does it in a beautiful way, through hairpin turns, tunnels, and bridges.
 And there are also wonderful alpine sights!… Well, at least someone says there are!

-But anyway, by descending along our route on the southern side of the Alps, eventually to weather start to be better: no more snow and a slightly better visibility.
+But anyway, by descending along our route on the southern side of the Alps, eventually the weather starts to be better: no more snow and also slightly better visibility.